followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/7 Chart Elements/Series/3 Methods/getPointsByArg(pointArg).md

 <!--/returnDescription-->

 <!--fullDescription-->
-If a point with the specified argument is not found, the function returns <i>empty array</i>.
+If a point with the specified argument is not found, the function returns *empty array*.
 <!--/fullDescription-->